Kalpana-Goel/debugging-in-d8/README.md

 ## Template file name
 <img src = "custom/images/template_file.png">
 Note:
+- where did you get the screenshot from?
 - Twig template file name suggestions are in order from most specific to least specific
 - current file name suggestion in use has an "x" beside it
 - Along with the BEGIN OUTPUT and END OUTPUT you will find the full path to the template being rendered